Galois Theory HT25, Solvability by radicals

 Then there exists $u \in K$ such that $u^p \in F$ and $K = F(u)$.

 and $F(\varepsilon) / F$ is radical by definition.
-Thus $R/F$ is also radical.
+Thus $R/F$ is also radical, and we are done.

 Counterexample in positive characteristic